uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 1. Run `python scripts/linkchecker.py`
 1. Review `out/linkchecker-out.csv` (feel free to ignore `out/linkchecker.log` unless you want verbose details)

+The `urlname` column contains the URL as it is written in the documentation.
+The `url` column contains the resulting URL after all forwarding is complete.

 #### Linting Known Issues

 There are known issues with the markdown linter and some of our non-standard plugins, especially admonitions (specifically a conflict involving fenced vs indented code blocks).
 To fix these cases please use one of the following methods.
 The `$MD_LINTER_CODE` can be found by hovering over the yellow squiggles in VSCode to bring up the warning lens.